Kenya’s AIfluence closes $1M for its AI-powered influencer marketing platform – TechCrunch

 “We are at the cusp of a revolution.
 Globally the way marketing works is changing.
 We find ourselves at an intersection of advanced technology and the fastest-growing region in the world in terms of digital and social media penetration.
 It’s an exciting place to be.
 Africa’s rich tradition for storytelling is alive and kicking,” Aseka said in a statement.
 “We simply enable such stories to be shared between peers who know and trust each other, and can place our brand messages into the heart of this communication ecosystem.”

 The platform was launched out of company builder and VC firm Antler East Africa in late 2019 as one of its first cohorts before officially going live in April 2020.
 Antler is known for bringing together professionals with, on average, 10 years of experience in their respective industries to start companies.
-That is the case with AIfluence, where its C-level executives have varying experiences in influencer marketing, growing brands, and consumer tech products.
+That is the case with AIfluence, where its C-level executives have varying experiences in influencer marketing, growing brands and consumer tech products.

 AIfluence is the first startup from the builder to have raised up to $1 million.
 “We are excited to see local founders with deep expertise in the African market take a global problem head-on, and in a short time demonstrate a tech solution that is fast attracting demand in Africa and beyond,” Antler East Africa’s partner Melalite Ayenew said in a statement.

 Talking about tackling a global problem, AIfluence says it is currently running campaigns for clients across 13 countries in African and Asia.
-These clients are regional and global advertisers that span across FMCG, banking, travel and electronics sectors.
-Aseka says Alfluence has closed over $1 million in contracts from these clients.
+These clients are regional and global advertisers that span FMCG, banking, travel and electronics sectors.
+Aseka says Alfluence has closed more than $1 million in contracts from these clients.

 AIfluence makes money by running brand campaigns that drive awareness of products and services, and lead generation and conversion campaigns that drive sales.
 The company is currently working on a SaaS offering it says will “lace the power of the platform in the hands of its customers.”